Services

 - Execution guidance

-An Advance Healthcare Directive (or Advance Medical Directive) is a vital part of any estate plan, and in Virginia it includes a Medical Power of Attorney and a Living Will in one simple document.
-This allow you to clearly communicate your medical wishes in the event you are unable to speak for yourself—whether due to illness, injury, or incapacity, and allows you to designate a trusted person to make medical decisions on your behalf if you are unable to do so.
+An Advance Healthcare Directive is a central part of any estate plan.
+In Virginia, this document combines both a Medical Power of Attorney and a Living Will, allowing you to clearly express your medical preferences while also designating a trusted person to make decisions on your behalf if you are unable to communicate.

-A Durable Power of Attorney (POA) is an essential tool in your estate plan that allows you to choose someone you trust to manage your financial and legal affairs if you’re ever unable to do so yourself.
-This trusted individual—known as your agent or attorney-in-fact—can step in to handle everyday tasks or major decisions, depending on the authority you give them.
+A Durable Financial Power of Attorney allows you to appoint someone you trust to manage your financial and legal affairs if you are unable to do so.
+This can include everything from paying bills and managing accounts to handling more significant financial decisions, depending on the authority you choose to grant.

 Other Specialty Trusts